olezuzu/Mendelian-Inheritance/README.md

 For the code to also work on MacOS or Linux devices, the path in which the file is saved must be changed (lines 168-170 and 195-196).

 The code may not work properly when run in the console.

+The code was translated from German to English.
+The code contains typos that do not affect functionality.